Home

-Front End project
+Front End Subsystem

 Martein Bakker, PA3AKE has designed a HF Front End down converter based in part on the H-Mode Mixer or switched mixer developed by Colin Horrabin, G3SBI, that offers extremely third-order intermodulation intercept figures and high dynamic range.